 The first step to using the VPC is creating a project.

 Projects are where objects and resources (virtual machines, disks, networks, etc.) are collected for the cloud owner to use.
 You can create as many projects as you’d like and each project can include resources in multiple locations (regions and zones).

-Open the control panel and click New project.
+Open the control panel, click the Projects tab and click New project.

-Enter the name of project (the system will automatically generate a random name that you can change).
+Enter the name of project (the system will automatically generate a random name that you can change) and click Create project.

-To add resources to your project, click the region you’d like them to be available in.
+To add resources to your project, click the tab for the corresponding region.